Ryadhmd/MERN-Stack-Application-Sample/README.md

 To work properly, the application requires the creation of a Docker bridge network where both the MongoDB and the ReactJS will reside.
 Additionally, the NodeJS port 80 needs to be exposed to allow access to ReactJS, and the ReactJS port 3000 needs to be exposed as well.

 In order to make the data persistent, the usage of volumes is necessary.
-You will find all the commands needed in the docker-commands.txt file and a docker-compose file is provided.
+You will find all the commands needed in order to make the application run in the docker-commands.txt file.
+A docker-compose file is also provided.

 Both the ReactJS and NodeJS are available through Dockerhub: